Download this example as a Jupyter notebook or a Python script.

 The external data source defines three different types of component:

 • A single item of type Product.
-The external data source describes the bill of materials for this product.
+The external data source describes the BoM for this product.
 All other items are expected to be children of this item.

 • Items of type Assembly.